 Andrew Foxwell reached out to me during a time when I was much more likely to read and respond to my emails (I’m terrible at that now).
 But he caught my eye early as someone who was selfless and smart and funny.
 His friendship and contributions to my communities, training, and content have been a huge boost.

-And I can’t ignore the support from my reading audience.
+And I can’t ignore the support from my reading This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More.
 While I don’t always respond, your feedback and kind words keep me going.
 Passion and motivation are so much easier to find when you know that you’re making a difference in people’s lives.